Year: 2017 | Players: 1-4 | Minutes: 60+ | Ages: 12+

 To everyone else, I highly recommend Too Many Bones.
 I’m 99 percent sure that this one will end up in my group’s top 20 co-op games, maybe even in the top 10.
 I really can’t wait to test out the other characters they’ve put out as add-ons/expansions.

-- Update: Too Many Bones is now high up on our best cooperative board games list.
+- Update: Too Many Bones is now high up on our best cooperative board games of all time list.

 Too Many Bones Links